bfsgr/rusty_gb/README.md

 # Rusty GB - Gameboy Emulator
-This is a side project I decided to make to learn Rust and more about emulation and OS's.
+This is a side project I decided to make to learn Rust and more about emulation and operating systems.
 This project doesn't aim to be optimized or accurate.
 ## What's working
 - [X] CPU
 - [X] PPU